-Note If you currently have a version of the Relativity Data Server that supports the uninstall process, you should remove it prior to installing a newer version.
-See Removing the Relativity Data Server for Windows (on page 15).
+Note If you currently have a version of the Relativity Data Server installed, you should remove it prior to installing a newer version.
+See Removing the Relativity Data Server for Windows (on page 17).

 The Relativity Data Server for Windows can be installed on the Windows server using either of the following methods: